Kristen Luong Aug 25, 2024

 • Automated Testing: Tools are used to run frequent tests, ensuring new code integrates well with existing functionalities.

-• Manual Testing: Exploratory and user acceptance testing (UAT) involves real users to validate the software meets their needs.
+• Manual Testing: Exploratory and user acceptance testing (UAT) involves real users' being able to validate that the software meets their needs.

 6. Review and Retrospective